Are you about to build a website for your church and looking for some guidance?

 Step 4: Select a Theme

-Once you have created your logo and content map, the next step is to determine the design of your website.
+Once you have created your logo and content map, the next step is to determine the design of your church website.

 Custom Design or Pre-Made Theme

-In the past, a church would first need to decide if they wanted to have a custom theme (aka template) created for their website or if they would prefer to purchase an existing theme from a theme developer.
-Having a custom theme created for their site would give them complete control over all aspects of the design of their site.
+On the one hand, a custom theme would give them complete control over all aspects of the design of their church site.
 It would mean that their design would be completely unique.
-However, it would also mean adding significant cost and time to the website building process, because this would involve a graphic designer and a website developer (cha-ching!).
-Using a pre-made theme would save time and money but there were limitations to the design quality and features.
+But, the downside is that creating a custom theme adds significant cost and time to the website building process, because it involves a graphic designer and a website developer (cha-ching!).

 Church Website Design Options